 Are you a smoker?
 In addition to being carcinogenic, cigarettes aid in bad breath and bacteria growth in the mouth.
-This is a sure-fire way to have bad breath.
+Smoking is a sure-fire way to have bad breath.

 Most importantly, halitosis may reveal to your dentist that you may have a sinus infection or pneumonia, or even kidney or liver issues!
 If you have recently had a tooth removed or other oral surgery, you may have temporary halitosis.

 Prevention and Treatment & Solution For Halitosis

 Gum, mints, and mouth sprays can cover passing bad breath, but they can’t fully cover up the lasting effects of something chronic like halitosis.
 Regardless, bad breath can be simple to treat, as well as rather preventable in some cases.